Women Observing the Natural World

 Edith Marion Patch (1876—1954) was an Entomologist, writer, and world expert on aphids, Patch spent most of her career at the University of Maine after receiving her PhD from Cornell.
 Patch was the first woman to serve as president of the Entomological Society of America and was one of the first scientists to recognize the dangers and effects of pesticides on the environment and the health of insect populations.

 Women Making Art

-In my second full-length poetry collection, Chroma: Five Centuries of Women Artists (Shanti Arts Publishing 2020), I've built a gallery of ekphrastic poems inspired by the paintings of forty-seven women artists creating art over five centuries, and hailing from twenty-five different countries.
-As "curator," I've organized the poems in four galleries, loosely organized in reverse chronological order so that the poetry leads the reader and "viewer" back through time and history.
-The titles of paintings become poem titles and "echo" the voice of each artist as I write in response to their work.
+In my second poetry collection, Chroma: Five Centuries of Women Artists (Shanti Arts, 2020), I built a gallery of ekphrastic poems inspired by the paintings of forty-seven women artists creating art over five centuries, and hailing from twenty-five different countries.
+As "curator," I organized the poems in four galleries, loosely organized in reverse chronological order so that the poetry leads the reader and "viewer" back through time and history.
+The titles of paintings become poem titles and so "echo" the voice of each artist as I write in response to their work.
 The titles also reflect how subject matter deemed acceptable for women artists has changed over time.
 The project was sparked by my intense love of painting, and in particular, my interest in works created by women, along with the sentiment of the Greek poet Simondes of Ceos—"Painting is silent poetry, and poetry is painting that speaks."
 Here is one poem from Chroma, along with the painting that provided the inspiration.